Towards computational Morse-Floer homology: forcing results for connecting orbits by computing relative indices of critical points: Computing the equilibria and their relative indices

 \subsection{Controlling the spectrum of \boldmath $DF(\ta)$ \unboldmath}

+Due to the boundary conditions $v(0)=v(\pi)=0$, all eigenfunction pairs of the linearization around an equilibrium $(\tilde{u},\tilde{v})$ of~\eqref{eq:CR_BVP1} can smoothly be extended $2\pi$-periodically.
+Like the equilibrium itself, the eigenfunction pairs have the even/odd symmetries corresponding to cosine and sine series.
+This implies that the eigenvalues of $L_K(\tilde{u},\tilde{v})$ in function space $W^{1,2} \times W^{1,2}_0$ are in one-to-one correspondence with the eigenvalues of $DF(\tilde{a})$ in Fourier space $X=\ell^1 \times \ell^1_0$.
+In this section we analyse the spectral flow between the linearizations at two different critical points choosing a path that is represented in Fourier space.

-In this section, we assume that using the radii polynomial approach of Theorem~\ref{thm:radii_polynomials}, we have proven existence of a unique $\ta \in B_{r_0}(\ba) \subset X$ such that $F(\ta)=0$ for some $r_0>0$ satisfying $p(r_0)<0$.
+We assume that using the radii polynomial approach of Theorem~\ref{thm:radii_polynomials}, we have proven existence of a unique $\ta \in B_{r_0}(\ba) \subset X$ such that $F(\ta)=0$ for some $r_0>0$ satisfying $p(r_0)<0$.
 Denote by $DF(\ta)$ the derivative at $\ta$.
 Recall that when we rigorously compute this solution we use an operator $\dagA$, defined by \eqref{eq:dagA_CR}, which approximates the Jacobian~$DF(\ba)$.

 Both the Hessian $DF(a)$ and the approximation $\dagA$ of $DF(\ba)$ are symmetric with respect to the inner product~\eqref{e:innerproduct}, hence their eigenvalues are real-valued.
 Given any $c \in X$, we define the homotopy between $DF(c)$ and $\dagA$ by